spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/managing-deployments.md

 ### Redeploy a Project

-Spheron automatically redeploys your application to integrate new and existing changes.
+Spheron automatically redeploys your application to integrate new and existing changes upon pushing a commit to Git.
 You update an application by editing, adding, or deleting its contents.

 However, there can be situations (e.g. bad cached data) where you need to Redeploy your application to fix issues manually.